RedisGears/RedisGears/README.md

 6. wget

 ### Compile
-Run the following on the main directoty:
+Run the following on the main directory:
 ```bash
 > cargo build
 ```

 ### Run
-Run the following on the main directoty:
+Run the following on the main directory:
 ```bash
 > ./run.sh
 ```